-- 3.1 Observe the following requirements, in addition to the specific requirements of the Job Order, for maintaining cleanliness of the ship, ship's equipment, components, and spaces for the duration of the availability. - 3.1.1 Accomplish an inspection of the work area prior to installation of protective covering to identify the current condition of equipment, systems, and components, including any exposed cables, penetrations, stuffing tubes, bolted cover plates, and antennas. - 3.1.1.1 Submit one legible copy, in hard copy or approved transferrable media, of a report listing results of the requirements of 3.1.1 to the SUPERVISOR. - 3.2 Prevent contamination and damage of the ship's equipment, components, and spaces during contamination-producing operations. - 3.2.1 Plug, blank, wrap, cover, seal, and mask equipment, components, cables, wireways, boots, and openings using fire retardant/water repellent material, and prevent entry of contaminants to components, systems and equipment.
+- 3.1 Observe the following requirements, in addition to the specific requirements of the Job Order, for maintaining protection and cleanliness from non-radioactive operations on the ship, ship's equipment, components, and spaces for the duration of the availability. - 3.1.1 Accomplish an inspection of the work area prior to installation of protective covering to identify the current condition of equipment, systems, and components, including any exposed cables, penetrations, stuffing tubes, bolted cover plates, and antennas. - 3.1.1.1 Submit one legible copy, in hard copy or approved transferrable media, of a report listing results of the requirements of 3.1.1 to the SUPERVISOR. - 3.2 Prevent contamination and damage of the ship's equipment, components, and spaces during contamination-producing operations. - $3.2.1\,$ Plug, blank, wrap, cover, seal, and mask equipment, components, cables, wireways, boots, and openings using fire retardant/water repellent material, and prevent entry of contaminants to components, systems and equipment.

-- 3.2.1.1 Ensure plugging and blanking does not result in flooding or damage to ship's equipment. - 3.2.1.2 Install Herculite or canvas covering conforming to A-A-55308, and/or fire retardant plywood conforming to Category 2, Type II, of MIL-L-19140, or other NAVSEA-approved fire retardant industrial protective material. - 3.2.2 Install fire retardant industrial filter material meeting the minimum requirements of UL 900 Class 1, non-fire contributing material, on the intake of supply and exhaust end of ventilation systems that will be in use. - 3.2.2.1 Remove existing and install new filter or clean the filter material when air flow is restricted.
+- 3.2.1.1 Ensure plugging and blanking does not result in flooding or damage to ship's equipment. - 3.2.1.2 Protect ship's equipment by installing Herculite or canvas covering conforming to A-A-55308, and/or fire retardant plywood conforming to Category 2, Type II, of MIL-L-19140, or other NAVSEA-approved fire retardant industrial protective material within the proximity to hot work and non-fabric material that conforms with 2.1 and is tested in accordance with and meets the requirements of 2.2 when used onboard for containment or as protective coverings not within the proximity of hot work. - 3.2.2 Install fire retardant industrial filter material meeting the minimum requirements of UL 900 Class 1, non-fire contributing material, on the intake of supply and exhaust end of ventilation systems that will be in use. - 3.2.2.1 Remove existing and install new filter or clean the filter material when air flow is restricted.